 - If I am not following the official study structure of my programme I have uploaded an alternative study structure document in my application.

 - I have created an application in SoleMove and have followed this application guide to ensure I have filled in the application in a correct way.

 - If I have chosen ”unspecified” for any universities, I have ranked the semesters per university in the additional information field.

-- I have written the name of my current study program according to the list given in this guide.
+- I have written my personal number and the name of my current study program according to format and list given in this guide.

 - I have made sure that the results of all courses that I want to be considered in my application have been graded and added to Ladok by the application deadline.